kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

 to the parent repository, and it contains the following files and sub-directories:

 ``.github/workflows/build.yml``
-  Sub-directory that contains instructions for GitHub Action workflows, you will leave it untouched.
+  Sub-directory that contains instructions for GitHub Action workflows.
+  In most cases, you will leave it untouched; however, you may need to occasionally update it with fixes, or to add new custom steps (e.g., download additional test input files to test new steps in the pipeline).

 ``data/``
-  Sub-directory where you will download the input FASTQ files for this guide.
+  Sub-directory where users will download the input FASTQ files for this guide.
-  In your own projects, we recommend create symbolic links in this folder, while keeping your original data files outside of this repository (mostly to avoid accidentally committing those files to Git).
+  In most cases, you will leave this untouched, as the pipeline is automatically tested by GitHub Action workflows triggered by every new commit pushed to a pull request on the GitHub repository.
+  You might occasionally decide to set up test input files in this sub-directory, to test the pipeline on your local computer, in which case you will be careful not to commit those data files to Git!

 ``envs/``
-  Sub-directory that contains YAML files describing Conda environments for running or testing the pipeline, you will leave it untouched.
+  Sub-directory that contains YAML files describing Conda environments for running or testing the pipeline.
+You may update those files when identifying new dependencies required by your updates to the pipeline, or removing deprecated dependencies required by software that is not used anymore following updates to the pipeline.
-  You will only used those files as input to create the necessary Conda environment on the system where you will run the pipeline.

 ``etc/``
-  Sub-directory that contains additional files needed specifically for continuous integration, you will leave it untouched.
+  Sub-directory that contains additional files needed specifically for continuous integration.
+  You will update the file ``etc/ci_checks.sh`` to add or remove the path to expected output files following updates to the pipeline.
+This file is used to verify that all the expected files are present at the end of the pipeline run during the GitHub Action.

 ``README.md``
   Basic description of the repository.